 There is good reason why there are so many tourists in this city; you just have to go with the flow!
 Water is without a doubt the most important element in the history of Amsterdam and the Netherlands – without the canals, the country would not have been so wealthy.
 But the constant pouring of water from the sky was a little too much…

 from the airport, the easiest transportation is the train to Amsterdam Centraal for 5,2 Euro.
 It takes 15 minutes.
 From here you can take the tram for 2,5 euros to most places.

 The bridges cross the canals all over the city.
 It has some 2500 bridges -the largest number in the world.

 Fries with chili mayonnaise from Maoz Vegetarian.
-A small joint on the corner of Muntplein where groups of young people go before drinking.
+A small joint on the corner of Muntplein, where groups of young people go before drinking.
 Good falafel as well for 5 euros!

+The 9 canal rings are UNESCO Heritage.
 The beautiful old canal houses were built and inhabited by wealthy merchants trading goods from the Netherlands and from its colonies.
 One important income came from the slave trade.

+Between sights – you might find this sign.
 Amsterdam has a long history of supporting LGTBI.
 The best part is that you can still see the old sign underneath, underlining the overwriting of old values!